sapan-ostic/turtlebot_random_walker/readme.md

-# Turtlebot Walker - Random walk and obstacle avoidance implementation
+# Turtlebot Random walker with obstacle avoidance

 The Turtlebot moves forward until an obstacle is detected in its vicinity.
 When the obstacle is detected, the robot rotates until it finds a free path and once found, it moves forward again.